Wine tasting event may give preview of Louisiana-grown wine thanks to Southern researchers

 "At least over 80-plus varieties of grapes, probably more.
 We have muscadines, we have hybrids," Reason said.

-The main problem with growing grapes in Louisiana is the climate, which is why the Ac Center is working to create a special grape that can be grown and harvested here.
+The main problem with growing grapes in Louisiana is the climate, which is why the Ag Center is working to create a special grape that can be grown and harvested here.

 "We're pretty much trying to create different varieties that will grow in this state which are hybrids and that are good for wine making," Reason said.